Updated: 17 August 2017

 The next question had to do with the content.
 I asked what they enjoyed reading in an author’s newsletter.
 (Again, they were able to choose more than one answer.)

-66.7% want to hear personal stories about the author, and new release announcements.
+69.2% want to hear personal stories about the author.

-Only 3 people have added to the other category so far:
+Some suggestions added to the other’s category so far:

 - Sneaks peeks of their work.